Building components with Go

 There are a number of useful tools available as Go packages that streamline and simplify the Go development experience:

-wasm-tools-go is a project hosted by the Bytecode Alliance that collects utilities such as wit-bindgen-go, which generates Go bindings for WebAssembly Interface Type (WIT) interfaces.
+go.bytecodealliance.org (GitHub | go.pkg.dev) is a Go package hosted by the Bytecode Alliance that collects utilities such as wit-bindgen-go, which generates Go bindings for WebAssembly Interface Type (WIT) interfaces.

-The Go Component SDK is an optional, open source framework that simplifies the development of WebAssembly components targeting the wasmCloud host runtime.
+The Go Component SDK (GitHub | go.pkg.dev) is an optional, open source framework that simplifies the development of WebAssembly components targeting the wasmCloud host runtime.
 The SDK aims to provide a more idiomatic Go development experience for developers using WASI interfaces such as wasi:http or wasi:logging.

-wadge is a "bridging" framework that enables your native code to interact with WebAssembly component interfaces for purposes such as testing. wadge acts as a bridge between your Go toolchain and a WebAssembly runtime that makes interfaces “just work” when it's time to test your code.
+wadge (GitHub | go.pkg.dev) is a "bridging" framework that enables your native code to interact with WebAssembly component interfaces for purposes such as testing. wadge acts as a bridge between your Go toolchain and a WebAssembly runtime that makes interfaces “just work” when it's time to test your code.

 Get started

-In this walkthrough, we will create an HTTP server from scratch using the Go component SDK, write a test for the application, and use wadge to run the test.
+In this walkthrough, we will create an HTTP server from scratch using the Go Component SDK, write a test for the application, and use wadge to run the test.
 This walkthrough requires:

 Step 1: Set up with wash